ROBOTIS-GIT/emanual/docs/en/platform/manipulator_h/examples.md

 ![](/assets/images/platform/manipulator/manipulator_h_061.jpg)

-SimplePtoP displays the joints’ pose(rad).
-In SimplePtoP prssing the 'p' or ‘P' will cause motion to pause.
+Simple P to P displays the joints’ pose(rad).
+In Simple P to P prssing the 'p' or ‘P' will cause motion to pause.
 Press the ESC key to end.

-### SimplePtoP Source Description
+### Simple P to P Source Description

 ```cpp
 vecd P1, P2;